 EDUKAN students are responsible for dropping classes prior to the last day for refund to avoid course charges.

 Students wishing to drop a course by the deadline published on our semester calendar will receive 100% of their tuition for that class after they have officially dropped the class.
-However, if a student has redeemed their access code for the resource fee for the course of $115, it will be forfeited.

 No refund for tuition is available to the student after the last day to drop as listed on the EDUKAN calendar.